concord-consortium/docker-volume-sync/README.md

       - .:/app
 ```

-To use docker-volume-sync you would change it look like this:
+To use docker-volume-sync you would change it to look like this:

 ```yaml
 version: '3'